Illustration: Katarina Lernmark

 Alicia Vikander – ‘Fatale’

-Alicia Vikander is one of Sweden’s busiest up-and-coming film stars – and she has already won her first Academy Award, for Supporting Actress in The Danish Girl.
+Alicia Vikander is one of Sweden’s busiest film stars – and she has already won her first Academy Award, for Supporting Actress in The Danish Girl.
 This femme fatale is the first Swedish actress to win an Academy Award since Ingrid Bergman in 1974.

 ‘I do work very hard.
 I have been very coloured by my early ballet education.
 I spent six days a week, seven hours a day training.
 That will always be the foundation of my work.’